ShanmukhaManoj11/calibration_ros/README.md

 The second approach is to modify the .bag file itself and create a new one with the camera_info topic contents modified.
 This approach is implemented in the modify_camera_info_content.py script found at `camera_calibration1/scripts/modify_camera_info_content.py`.
 Now this script only needs to be run once and this would create a new .bag file that can be played back with the correct calibration information to be used by other applications.

 #### 1.4 Rectifying images
 Image rectification is the process of removing distortions in the image.
 ROS provides [image_proc](http://wiki.ros.org/image_proc) package that does this processing.
-The following launch file located at `camera_calibration1/launch/rectified_image_export.launch` is created to play the modified .bag file with correct calibration parameters, rectify the image frames with image_proc and save the rectified frames as video.
+The following launch file located at `camera_calibration1/launch/rectified_image_export.launch` is created to play the modified .bag file with correct calibration parameters, rectify the image frames with image_proc/rectify nodelet and save the rectified frames as video.
 ```xml
 <launch>
 	<node pkg="nodelet" type="nodelet" name="standalone_nodelet" args="manager"/>